Azure/arc_jumpstart_drops/CONTRIBUTING.md

     - **Source Code**: Include the script/app/dashboard you've created, along with any necessary documentation (README, images, videos, etc.).
 Ensure these files follow the correct structure defined in the [folder structure](#folder-structure) section.

     - **Drop Definition**: Provide a JSON file with all the required fields as described in the [Drops Schema](./SCHEMA.md) definition.
 This file will be used by the Arc Jumpstart Drops page to create a Drop card with all the necessary information, as well as apply the correct filtering mechanisms.

+        **Important:** The Drop definition JSON file should be placed under the [drops](./drops/) folder, and the name should be unique, descriptive and using snake_case.

 1. **Create Pull Request to Canary**: Submit your pull request (PR) to the Canary branch of [Arc Jumpstart Drops](https://github.com/Azure/arc_jumpstart_drops).